paynl/cscart-plugin/README.md

 # Installation
 #### Upgrading

 Version 2.0.0 of the CS-Cart plugin has made significant changes to the payment processing.
-Therefore, it is important that the settings are checked after you've made the upgrade to the new plugin.
+Therefore, it is important that the settings are checked after you've made the upgrade to the new version of the plugin.<br>
 There is a new value in the addon settings called "Token Code" that is requiered to start transactions with this version.
-Without this setting the plugin will not work.
+Without this setting the plugin will not work.<br>
-If you are missing this option after updating the plugin we reccomend you uninstall and then re-install the plugin again.
-This will reset your payment methods so make sure to note down your current settings before proceeding.
+If you are missing this option after updating the plugin we reccomend you uninstall and then re-install the plugin again in the admin of CS-Cart .
+This will fix it but will also reset your payment methods so make sure to note down your current settings before proceeding.

 #### Installing